Piotrków Trybunalski

 Piotrków Trybunalski (also known by alternative names), often simplified to Piotrków, is a city in central Poland with 71,252 inhabitants (2021).
 It is the capital of Piotrków County and the second-largest city in the Łódź Voivodeship.

 Founded in the late Middle Ages, Piotrków was once a royal city and holds an important place in Polish history; the first parliament sitting was held here in the 15th century.
 It then became the seat of a Crown Tribunal, the highest court of the Polish–Lithuanian Commonwealth.
 The city also hosted one of Poland's oldest Jewish communities, which was entirely destroyed by the Holocaust.
 The old town in Piotrków features many historical and architectural monuments, including tenements, churches, synagogues and the medieval Royal Castle.

 Etymology and other names

 According to tradition, but not confirmed by historical sources, Piotrków was founded by Piotr Włostowic, a powerful 12th century magnate from Silesia.
 The name of the city comes from the Polish version of the name Peter (Piotr), in a diminutive form (Piotrek, or "Pete").
 Trybunalski indicates that tribunal sessions (including the Crown Tribunal) were held in the town.
-The town has been known in Yiddish as פּעטריקעװ or Petrikev, in German as Petrikau, and in Russian as Петроков or Petrokov.
+The town has been known in Yiddish as Petrikev (פּעטריקעװ), in German as Petrikau, and in Russian as Petrokov (Петроков).